activityworkshop/Murmeli/README.md

  From some preliminary tests on Windows, it seems that it behaves differently and the client object can be created even if the mongod server isn't even installed!
 The result is that the DbClient thinks that mongod is already running, and doesn't try to start it.
+ (Murmeli could try to query the Mongo server if it thinks it's running on Windows, but unfortunately if there's no server then querying fails with a Windows error, not a python exception.)
 * Mongod requires a Windows hotfix to be installed if you're using Windows 7.
 * Murmeli doesn't yet use any kind of authentication for the access to the Mongod server.
 It's restricted to connections from the same machine, but other users on the same machine can connect